-'Real Housewives Of Atlanta' Cast Travels To Hawaii, And Surprise, There's More Drama
+'Real Housewives Of Atlanta' Cast Heads To Hawaii

 It's probably for the best that The Real Housewives of Atlanta took a week off, because the Oscars cooked up way more drama than this show has been able to generate in the last few weeks, which have been plagued by a very unfortunate, repetitive debate between Kandi and Porsha.
 Hopefully, the RHOA cast trip to Maui will shake things up, but so far it hasn't changed much, since the first night was dominated by the Porsha/Kandi rivalry.
 Yes, once again the same exact things come up: Kandi is accused of having a secret sex dungeon and a husband who pretends to be named Marvin on the weekend in order to find young ladies to bring home with them.
 Porsha can't even realize when her sister is cautioning her against spreading rumors about rape and sexual assault, and thinks she's getting a high-five.
 It's not enjoyable or fun to see this rehashed again, so thank goodness this is left in the first few and the last few minutes.